Tggl/tggl-sdk-specs/classes/reporting.md

 ```typescript
 function reportContext(context: Record<string, any>): void
 ```
-Calling this method also acucmulates data without sending anything until the rport is actually sent in the background.
+Calling this method also accumulates data without sending anything until the report is actually sent in the background.

 You can follow the doc and the JS implementation, but in short:
 - `receivedProperties` sends all the received keys with dates of first and last received.